List of Ross O'Carroll-Kelly characters: Hennessy

 Frank Awder, alias Hennessy Coghlan-O'Hara - Charles' solicitor and friend.
 He shares Charles' concerns about the working class, and is in trouble with the law for tax evasion.
 It transpires that "Hennessy" is merely an alias, and his real name is "Frank Awder".
 This comes as a shock to his daughter Lauren, who is now "Lauren Awder", something that "her old man is not too keen on", as Ross puns.
 Hennessy is quite fond of the female natives of South East Asia.
 Along with Charles, Hennessy is a parody of the corrupt past of Irish life as exposed in the long-running tribunals of Inquiry.

 Aoife

 Aoife - A kind, sweet-natured South Dublin princess, and Sorcha's best friend from secondary school.
 Like Sorcha, she has the usual interests of South Dublin girls – Weight Watchers, The OC, Sex and the City, and South Dublin boys.
-She suffers from anorexia and bulimia nervosa, and is often mentioned as being in and out of hospital.
+She has anorexia and bulimia nervosa, and is often mentioned as being in and out of hospital.
 Ross describes her as being like a sister to him, and she is the love of Fionn's life.
 Although being described as beautiful (Ross believed her to look like Katie Holmes), her negative body image and issues with eating disorders lead to cardiac arrest, and subsequently her death at the end of the 7th book.